 At the time this Guide goes to print, DTA says it will not count one-time unpaid medical bills incurred more than a year before you told DTA about the bill.
 DTA may not be following the federal and state rules for medical expenses.
 Contact MLRI if DTA refuses to accept a one-time medical expense in your SNAP case.

-Example 2: Esther’s one-time unpaid hospital bill is actually $350. $350 over 11 months does not exceed $35 (is only $31).
-The DTA worker should average her bill out over 10 months in order give her the $155 standard medical expense deduction, which maximizes her SNAP.
+Esther’s one-time unpaid hospital bill is actually $350. $350 over 11 months does not exceed $35 (it's only $31).
+The DTA worker should average her bill out over 10 months in order to give her the $155 standard medical expense deduction, which maximizes her SNAP.

 Scope of allowable health care expenses

 ■ co-pays or premiums for Medicare, Medicare Part D, Medex or other health insurance, and your deductible for Medicare Part D;

 ■ any medical services from doctors, clinics, hospitals, laboratories or other facilities that are not reimbursed by a third party;

 ■ any custodial or attendant care services you need (even if the caregiver is a relative), as well as housekeeping services you pay for;

 ■ costs for child care even if not working, if you need to pay for care because of your age, disability, or illness;